 The international team behind the metronomic 2-DG project

 Dr. Metin Kurtoglu holds an MD and Ph.D. in cell biology and is one of the world’s leading experts in the mechanisms by which 2-DG works as well as its clinical application.
 Dr. Metin Kurtoglu and Dr. Theodore J. Lampidis have worked closely together and have published extensively on 2-DG as an anti-cancer agent.
 Dr. Kurtoglu, based in Washington DC, is also developing a novel CAR T immunotherapy that is currently in Phase I clinical trials.

-Dr. Daniel Stanciu, holds a Ph.D. in physics and has become an expert in traditional as well as new cancer treatments since his beloved wife Mihaela, who recently passed away, was diagnosed with cancer in 2013.
-Daniel is now devoting his life and career to helping others suffering from this devastating disease, through the MCS Foundation for Life.
+Dr. Daniel Stanciu, holds a Ph.D. in physics and has become knowledgeable in traditional as well as new cancer treatments since his beloved wife Mihaela, who recently passed away, was diagnosed with cancer in 2013.
+Daniel is now devoting his life to helping others suffering from this devastating disease, through the MCS Foundation for Life.
 He has attracted a following of more than one million views to his blog, where he presents scientific information consolidated around new or improved approaches to treat advanced cancer.

 Dr. Theodore J. Lampidis, Ph.D. is a professor of cell biology at the Miller School of Medicine in Miami, trained at the Dana Farber Cancer Institute, Harvard Medical School, and whose lab is internationally known for its work on developing 2-DG as a universal treatment for numerous cancer types.
 Dr. Lampidis is a leading authority on exploiting cancer glucose metabolism with sugar analogs.